KlaudiaMatysiak/1MP-Matysiak/README.md

 ![Types of photoshoots Mobile](documentation/images/photoshoot-mobile.png)

 ## Reviews
-* Section contains a reviews from clients of the photographer Krystine Monté that user can read positive recomendation.
-I used Random Name Generator and search for Google Reviews about Cardiff photographers to make a reviews from non-existing clients.
+* Section contains a reviews from clients of the photographer.
+I used Random Name Generator for client's names and search for Google Reviews for Cardiff photographers to add a reviews from non-existing clients of Krystine Monté.
 * Desktop view

 ![Review Desktop](documentation/images/review.png)